This post contains affiliate links.

 Many people associate walking during a marathon with weakness, however, taking walking breaks is a highly effective strategy for beginner and intermediate runners to finish a marathon.

-According to a professional coach, taking early and regular walking breaks can even result in a 10-40 mins time improvement compared to running the entire race.
+According to a professional coach, taking early and regular walking breaks can even result in a 10-40-minute time improvement compared to running the entire race.

-That said, there’s nothing ashamed about if you walk part of the marathon.
+That said, there’s nothing to be ashamed about walking part of the marathon.
 Not only that, walking during a marathon is a very common sight in most major races.